Mikk155/Sven-Co-op/scripts/maps/mikk/callbacks.md

 No method exist to disable/enable survival mode from mapping with stock entities. there is where this function can be used.

-This function is very simble. if survival mode is activated this will deactivate it and viceversa
+This function is very simple. if survival mode is activated this will deactivate it and viceversa
 ```angelscript
 "m_iszScriptFunctionName" "CTriggerScripts::ToggleSurvivalMode"
 "m_iMode" "1"